 Canadian culture has historically been influenced by British, French, and Aboriginal cultures and traditions, and heavily influenced by American culture because of its proximity.
 The creation and preservation of distinctly Canadian culture are supported by federal government programs, laws, and institutions such as the Canadian Broadcasting Corporation, the National Film Board of Canada, and the Canadian Radio-television and Telecommunications Commission.
 Canadian culture has also been greatly influenced by immigration from all over the world, Canadians value multiculturalism and sees Canadian culture as being inherently multicultural.

 Canada‘s National symbols are influenced by natural, historical, and First Nations sources.
 The use of the maple leaf as a Canadian symbol dates to the early 18th century.
 Other symbols include the beaver, Canada Goose, Common Loon, the Crown, the Royal Canadian Mounted Police, and the totem pole.
 The official national sports are hockey in the winter and lacrosse in the summer.
 Hockey is a national pastime and the most popular spectator sport in the country, also the sport most played, there are more Canadian players in the NHL than from all other countries combined.

 The capital of Canada is a beautiful place at a much slower pace of life, it is also the political capital and rated the 4th cleanest city in the world.

 Canada’s largest and most diverse city, the economic centre.
 Recognised as one of the most culturally diverse cities of the world.

-The sea and the beautiful mountain views, sunsets and a temperate climate and access to wilderness within reach of the city center.
+The sea and the beautiful mountain views, sunsets and a temperate climate and access to the wilderness within reach of the city centre.